neuml/paperai/README.md

-# paperai: AI-powered literature discovery and review engine for medical/scientific articles
+# paperai: AI-powered literature discovery and review engine for medical/scientific papers

-paperai builds an AI-powered index over sets of medical and scientific articles.
+paperai builds an AI-powered index over sets of medical and scientific papers.

 ## Installation
 You can install paperai directly from GitHub using pip.
 Using a Python Virtual Environment is recommended.